CHRISTIE PASCHAKIS - SOAR INITIATIVE FOUNDER

 Your support helps make the work that SOAR Initiative Canada undertakes possible.
 Together we can change the language and help to dismantle the systemic barriers surrounding sexual violence, sex trafficking, domestic violence, and child abuse.

-The following content is provided by She Matters, a non-profit created by survivors, for survivors.
+The following link and the information therein is provided by She Matters, a non-profit created by survivors, for survivors.

 Clicking the logo will redirect you to their Survivor Support Platform.